ArthurClemens/polythene/docs/developing.md

 * `lerna run build:tests` - builds the tests
 * `lerna run clean` - removes all dist directories

 Packages are built with [Rollup](http://rollupjs.org), both as `es` module and as `umd`.
-Rollup creates smaller files compared to Webpack 2.
+Rollup creates cleaner files compared to Webpack.
 If you like to experiment, build scripts are in the root `scripts` directory.